Sulfur Protons Electrons And Neutrons

 Introduction to Atomic Structure

-Before we delve into the specifics of sulfur, let's establish a foundational understanding of atomic structure.
+Before we break down the specifics of sulfur, let's establish a foundational understanding of atomic structure.
 All matter is composed of atoms, the basic building blocks of chemistry.
 At the heart of every atom lies the nucleus, a dense region containing two types of particles:

 Surrounding the nucleus is a cloud of negatively charged particles called: